heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 | `forwarded.port` | The explicit forwarded port, when signalled. |

 The serializer parses these headers but does not judge whether to trust them.
-Whether to honour the chain is a policy decision; typical patterns gate on `client.address` being in a trusted proxy range.
+Whether to honour the chain is a policy decision.
+Typical patterns gate on `client.address` being in a trusted proxy range.
 For SAPL to receive Spring's own rewritten request URI/host/scheme (based on these headers), wire `ForwardedHeaderTransformer` (reactive)